LucasDSilva200/Spyder-ml/README.md

   -w WORKERS, --workers WORKERS
                         Defines the number of workers.<br>
   --domain DOMAIN       Defines the domain of the web crawler.<br>
+  --cache               Defines whether to create cache or not (default:
+                        false).<br>
+  --proxy PROXY         Defines the proxy that will be used (Which can be
+                        passed tor or burpsuite to use these two default proxies).<br>

 'Functionality': It searches the html document for specific things